santiment/google-spreadsheet-addon/README.md

 ### Generators

 All of the generators are found in the ``src/generators`` folder.

-File Template Generators:
-* getMetricGenerator.js
-* aggregatedGenerator.js
-* getMetricTestGenerator.js
-* functionFetcherGenerator.js

-Helper Files:
-* getMetricFunctions.js

-File Generator:
-* mainGenerator.js

-The ``mainGenerator.js`` creates a file, uses the ``File Template Generators`` to generate the file contents and put them into those files. ``getMetricFunctions.js`` has the functions, which will be generated.
+By generator, we mean two things actually - one is the scripts, that generate the file contents, the other - the script generating the ``generatedSheetFunctions.js`` file, using the file content generators.

 ## Running tests
 You can run the whole tests suite with: